tummychow/lannoc/README.md

 Lannoc aims for the same look and feel as the original Lanyon - a pure CSS sidebar that can be toggled on or off, leaving your content front and center.
 It's primarily intended for blogging, and has first-class support for tags, date-marked posts and an index with next/previous buttons.

-This document assumes you have basic familiarity with the concepts of static site generation (markdown with front matter, etc).
+This document assumes you have basic familiarity with the concepts of nanoc (items, Rules file, markdown with front matter, etc).

 ## Usage